Key messages

 Two clinical pathways (flow charts) have been developed for use within health services:

 - Health services with an onsite transfusion service.
-An example of a health service where this clinical pathway may be appropriate is a large hospital which has a transfusion laboratory onsite which is operational 24 hours a day, 7 days a week.
+An example of a health service where this clinical pathway may be appropriate is a large hospital which has a transfusion laboratory onsite operating 24 hours a day, 7 days a week.

 - Health services with an offsite transfusion service or where the laboratory is not staffed 24 hours a day, 7 days a week.
 An example of a health service where this clinical pathway may be appropriate is a regional hospital with an Urgent Care Centre.